 The Board of Directors and the Executive Board receive a monthly statement on the bank's liquidity situation from the Finance Department.
-The statement is prepared in accordance with section 152 in the Financial Business Act, which stipulates that the total liquidity must be at least 10% of the bank's debt and guarantee obligations and at least 15% of the bank's total debt, which has a term to maturity less than one month.
-The LCR is also included in the monthly statement on the bank's liquidity.
-The report also contains a statement on liquidity risk.
-This is determined by conducting a 12 month projection of the liquidity under normal market conditions and a 12 month projection of the liquidity under stressed conditions.
+The statement is prepared in accordance with section 152 of the Financial Business Act, which stipulates that the total liquidity must be at least 10% of the bank's debt and guarantee obligations and at least 15% of the bank's total debt, which has a term to maturity less than one month.
+The LCR is also included in the monthly statement on liquidity risk.
+This is determined by conducting a 12-month projection of the liquidity under normal market conditions and a 12-month projection of the liquidity under stressed conditions.